-Students who withdraw their entire registration must consult the staff at the Student Development Center.
+Students who withdraw their entire registration must consult the staff at Engineering Student Services.
 A student on scholastic probation who withdraws registration at any time without good cause may not be permitted to enroll for the following semester without specific approval from Engineering Student Services staff.
 Withdrawal cards for students enrolled in the college are signed by the associate dean for academic programs.

 A maximum of two courses taken pass/nonpass (P/N) may be applied toward satisfaction of the general education (humanities and social sciences) requirement.
 P/N registration must be approved by the student's advisor and the instructor of the course and must be completed during the first 10 days of a semester or the first two weeks of a summer session.
 P/N registration may not be changed after the deadline for adding courses.
 The pass/nonpass option may not be used for courses taken to satisfy the rhetoric requirement.
 Guided Independent Study courses taken for humanities or social science credit may not be taken P/N.